microsoft/kernel-memory/README.md

 3. Extract embedding
 4. Save embedding into a vector index

-## Asynchronous memory import using Semantic Memory service
+## Import memory using Semantic Memory Web Service

 Depending on the configuration, the code above can run locally, inside your process, or remotely through a service.